 With a brown or black shoe this horizontal striped sock (similar) works with both.
 The contrasting colors make them really current and very cool.

 With a mule or a clog, socks are a BIG no-no.

 Look wise at least, you can’t wear a visible sock with a mule.
-Thanks to our reader Cindy for pointing out we missed this category.
+Thanks to our reader Cindy for pointing out I missed this category.
 If you hate going barefooted in a mule try a half sock.
 They keep the ickyness away on the front part of your foot but leave the back to breath free.

-We like these half socks because the argyle makes it a bit fun even if no one ever sees it.
+I like these half socks because the argyle makes it a bit fun even if no one ever sees it.